johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - Resolvers MAY cache Validated-mode SVCB information according to its TTL and MAY use the EDNS(0) No-OTS option to avoid redundant hints when sufficient information is cached.
-- In Opportunistic mode, resolvers MAY cache positive "alpn" results subject to local policy (see Resolver Caching Strategies).
+- In Opportunistic mode, resolvers MAY cache "alpn" results subject to local policy (see Resolver Caching Strategies).
 When a resolver has sufficient cached information, it SHOULD set No-OTS to reduce response size and limit unnecessary hints.